 North Dakota Education Standards and Practices BoardAll the University of Mary education programs are fully accredited by the North Dakota Education Standards and Practices Board and all CAEP national standards are fully met.

 Careers & Outcomes

-The U.S. Bureau of Labor Statistics projects the need for secondary school teachers to grow 4% from 2019 to 2029, with demand increasing as student enrollment rises.
+The U.S. Bureau of Labor Statistics projects 67,100 openings for high school teachers each year, on average, from 2022 to 2023.
 With a bachelor’s degree in biology education, you can pursue careers in a wide range of fields related to science and education, including pre-med.

 My time as a biology education major has inspired my passion and curiosity for nature, while challenging me to look at science with a new perspective.
 As I learned effective strategies to communicate the intricacies of science to my future students, I was also preparing to inspire them to see the world in a new way.